PseudoDevs/IamGhost/abmd7.md

-Last updated: 2024-04-06 08:24:42
+Last updated: 2024-04-06 08:25:16
-Random Quote: Ted, no!
-You never break up a girl fight!
-Never! - Barney Stinson
+Random Quote: Stark: "Can I give you a piece of advice?"
+Carter: "I'd rather you didn't." - Peggy Carter